NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 Great pains have been taken to mutilate the sculptures of this temple.
 The work of demolition is attributable, in the first instance, to the zeal of the early Christians, and afterward, to the policy of the Iconoclasts, who curried favour for themselves with the Byzantine court by the destruction of heathen images as well as Christian ones.
 It’s notable that images/icons of Horus are often less mutilated than the other carvings.
 In some wall scenes, every figure and hieroglyphic text

 Christianity built multiple churches on the island functioning alongside the pagan temples.
 Philae retained significance as a Christian center even after its closure as a pagan site.
-Five of its temples were converted into churches (including the Temple of Isis, which was dedicated to Saint Stephen), and two purpose built churches were constructed on the north side of the island.
+Five of its temples were converted into churches (including the Temple of Isis, which was dedicated to Saint Stephen), and two purpose-built churches were constructed on the north side of the island.

 By the 1960s the island was submerged up to a third of the buildings all year round.
 A large coffer dam was built, constructed of two rows of steel plates between which a 1 million cubic metres (35 million cubic feet) of sand was tipped.
 Any water that seeped through was pumped away.
-Next the monuments were cleaned and measured, Then every building was dismantled into about 40,000 units from 2 to 25 tons, and then transported to the nearby Island of Agilkia, situated on higher ground some 500 metres (1,600 ft) away.
+Next, the monuments were cleaned and measured, Then every building was dismantled into about 40,000 units from 2 to 25 tons, and then transported to the nearby Island of Agilkia, situated on higher ground some 500 metres (1,600 ft) away.
 The transfer itself took place between 1977 and 1980.

 We walked back the same way and parted ways at the Nubian Museum;

 Nubian Museum.
-A modern very nice and well-laid out museum.
+A modern very nice and well-laid-out museum.
 Temp exhibit on Elephantine.
 Good exhibits on the dams and moving the sites of Philae and Abu Simbel.
 140 EP

 I took a ferry across to Elephantine.
 5 EP

 Aswan Museum.
-Nothing in the building and only a large archaeological site with little of interest.
+Nothing in the building and only a large archaeological site with little interest.
 100 EP

 Aswan Botanical Garden.
 Quite nice with many exotic plants especially palms.
 Occupies in the entire island.
 30 EP